georgemog/eCommerceWebsite/README.md

     - Ensure proper database schema design to support the above functionalities.

 These high-level requirements will guide the development of the eCommerce website, ensuring it has all the necessary features and functionalities.

+To run the code download the repository and run the app.py python code.
+The first time that it runs it will create the ecommerce.db database.
+Only an admin level user has access to the /admin/product/add /admin/products pages

+If you want to add some sample products run the populate_db.py If you want to update the user so that they are admin update the set_admin.py script and run it.